 For informational purposes, a discussion of existing and with project parking supply and demand is provided starting on p.
-1 of the Non-CEQA Analysis, which is available as part of the administrative record.
+1 of the Non-CEQA Analysis, which is available as part of the administrative records.
 As presented in the Non-CEQA Analysis - Parking Analysis Memorandum, the observed maximum combined occupancy of the City College surface parking lots occurred between 11 a.m. and 12 p.m. when there were a total of 1,596 cars parked and 578 spaces available (the lots were 73 percent occupied).
 During the weekday midday peak hour of parking demand, assuming parking was available only at the East Basin (Upper Lot), there would be a shortfall of up to 239 parking spaces.
 There are a total of 906 parking spaces within the neighborhood on-street parking study area and between approximately 200 and 300 on-street spaces were observed to be available on weekdays during any given time period (a.m., midday, and p.m.).
-Therefore, the potential parking shortfall for City College students could be accommodated within available on-street parking spaces within the study area.
+Therefore, the potential parking shortfall for City College students could be accommodated within available on-street parking spaces within the study area without construction of a public parking garage on the project site.
 The projected parking demand generated by the Developer's Proposed Option could be met within available on-site parking spaces during all time periods of the day.
 With the Additional Housing Option, there would be an approximately 101-space parking shortfall during the overnight period.